Home

 #Israel #hold #felony #inquiry #killing #journalist #Shireen #Abu #Aqleh #Israel

-The Biden administration and the UN security council have called for a transparent investigation.
+The Biden administration and the UN safety council have called for a clear investigation.

-Abu Aqleh was killed throughout an arrest raid by an Israeli commando unit on Palestinian militants.
+Abu Aqleh was killed during an arrest raid by an Israeli commando unit on Palestinian militants.

 At her funeral on Friday police beat mourners carrying her casket, prompting more criticism of Israeli authorities.

-Greater than 100 artists, together with Hollywood stars, acclaimed authors and outstanding musicians, have in the meantime signed a joint letter condemning Abu Aqleh’s killing.
+More than 100 artists, including Hollywood stars, acclaimed authors and distinguished musicians, have meanwhile signed a joint letter condemning Abu Aqleh’s killing.

-Steve Coogan, Kathryn Hahn, Mark Ruffalo, Susan Sarandon and Tilda Swinton have been among the many signatories to a letter revealed by Artists for Palestine UK that known as for “full accountability for the perpetrators of this crime and everybody involved in authorising it”.
+Steve Coogan, Kathryn Hahn, Mark Ruffalo, Susan Sarandon and Tilda Swinton have been among the many signatories to a letter published by Artists for Palestine UK that known as for “full accountability for the perpetrators of this crime and everybody involved in authorising it”.

 Quelle: www.theguardian.com